miramou/cfrna_pipeline/README.md

 1. Navigate to the "CALL_SMK" fxn.
 Append the following to the end of the snakemake command in the body of "CALL_SMK"

 	> --allowed-rules htseq merge_htseq all

+2. Stanford Sherlock uses SLURM as job manager - yours may be different and require modification to the way job calls are made.